Yu-w/yu-w.github.io/_posts/2016-05-01-monad-demystified-in-swift-part1.markdown

 nil
 ```

-Just think how much line of code would *Imperative Programming* would have.
-Also, in *Functional Programming*, the input matches the output; thus, bug has less chance to take place.
+Just think how much line of code *Imperative Programming* would have.
+On the other hand, in *Functional Programming*, the input matches the output; thus, less chance of causing bugs while enjoying clean codes.

 ---